airstate/airstate/packages/react/README.md

 }
 ```

-[Read The Docs](https://airstate.dev/docs/latest/client/react/shared-state/usage) for more details on `useSharedState`'s optional
+[Read The Docs](https://airstate.dev/docs/latest/client/react/shared-state/usage) for more details on `useSharedState`
-options as well as the 3rd return value.

 ### SharedPresence — `useSharedPresence`